FauziSeptians/fe-boilerplate/README.md

 - `src/stores/` - Zustand stores
 - `src/services/` - API services
 - `src/utils/` - Utility functions
-- `src/hooks/` - hooks function for react query
+- `src/hooks/` - Hooks functions for React Query
-- `src/constants/` - storing enum
+- `src/constants/` - Storing enums
-- `src/types/` - storing general types
+- `src/types/` - Storing general types
-- `src/pages/` - pages component
+- `src/pages/` - Pages components
-- `src/lib` - library function
+- `src/lib` - Library functions

-## Kenapa pakai ini ?
+## Why Use This?
-- Hemat waktu setup hingga 95%
+- Save setup time by up to 95%
-- Struktur folder yang jelas dan scalable
+- Clear and scalable folder structure
-- Sudah include best practices untuk frontend modern
+- Already includes best practices for modern frontend
-- Cocok untuk personal project, MVP, atau production-ready app
+- Perfect for personal projects, MVPs, or production-ready applications

-## Kontribusi
+## Contributing
-Feel free untuk fork, submit pull request, atau kasih feedback.
-Semakin banyak yang pakai, semakin solid template ini!
+Feel free to fork, submit pull requests, or provide feedback.
+The more people who use it, the more solid this template becomes!